Aug 1971 NATIONAL LAMPOON Magazine WHAT MY LAI? Alfred E Neuman KELLY FREAS Cover Lt. Calley

 2

-Submitted for your consideration is one NATIONAL LAMPOON Magazine in VERY GOOD Condition!
+VERY GOODĀ Condition!
 Refer to photos.
 Displays nicely!

 FULL DISCLOSURE

-Welfare Monopoly Game Intact.
+Welfare Monopoly Game Present and Intact.

 Mild dusting on the covers.
 Minor edge wear.